TrellixVulnTeam/swahilipython_SCMU/Doc/library/base64.rst

 strings containing ASCII to :class:`bytes`.
 Both base-64 alphabets defined in :rfc:`3548` (normal, and URL- and filesystem-safe) are supported.

-The legacy interface does not support decoding from strings, but it does provide functions for encoding and decoding to and from :term:`file objects
+The legacy interface does not support decoding kutoka strings, but it does provide functions for encoding and decoding to and kutoka :term:`file objects
 <file object>`.
 It only supports the Base64 standard alphabet, and it adds
 newlines every 76 characters as per :rfc:`2045`.
 Note that if you are looking for :rfc:`2045` support you probably want to be looking at the :mod:`email`